mshahzebraza/officeworks/notes/todo/tasks.md

 # Tasks/Issues

 - **Breadcrumbs:** create at the top of each page.
-- **Primary Inventory Page** create the
-  - will contain the Special Purchase parts + Mfg parts
-- define a strict pattern of ID for standard modules like screw
+- **Standardize IDs:** define a strict pattern of ID for standard modules like screw
   - For instance, **`id:`**`[headType] M {head}x{length}`
   - parts filtered as `otherParts`, (other than mfg, std etc.) are not being used anywhere.
 Try to show these items somewhere.
 - **Consistent Summary Styles:** for every kind of summary data.
 Right now, projectSummary Modal shows very different styles than poSummary Modal.